 In early 2016, the authors of a study published in the journal Military Medical Research stated, “The greatest danger after hemorrhage in both civilian and combat-related injuries is sepsis.”
 This article reviews the whys and hows of infection prevention, as well as managing organ dysfunction that can result should an infection take hold and trigger sepsis.
 The authors also discuss how trauma itself can affect the body’s immune response, potentially increasing the risk of sepsis.

 Once sepsis is suspected or diagnosed, time to treatment is of the essence.
 Sepsis has a golden hour just as heart attacks and strokes do.
-Every hour that a patient with severe sepsis does not receive treatment, his or her chances of survival drop by approximately 8%.
+Every hour that a patient with severe sepsis does not receive treatment, his or her chances of survival drop by approximately an average of 8%.
 There is a push to use the Military Acuity Model (MAM) in civilian, Veterans Administration (VA) and Military Health System (MHS) hospitals.
 The MAM acts like an early warning system for patients, tracking multiple health data points and assigning a numeric score for each patient.
 This score can help healthcare providers, regardless of experience level, to identify patients at higher risk for changing conditions or unwanted outcomes, including sepsis.

 Other research is looking at new treatments for sepsis, aside from the administration of intravenous (IV) fluids and antibiotics.
 In 2014, a study published in the journal Nature Medicine, evaluated the use of a biospleen, which could possibly cleanse blood of infection.
 This study was partially funded by the Defense Advanced Research Projects Agency (DARPA).
 This research is continuing.